Jean Hagen: Personal life

 Jean Hagen married actor Tom Seidel (who originated the role of Dr. Sanderson in the play Harvey) on June 12, 1947, in Brentwood, California.
-The couple had two children, Christine Patricia Seidel and Aric Phillip Seidel.
+The couple had two children, Christine Patricia and Aric Phillip.
 According to Lorraine LoBianco's authoritative biography, Seidel, in his attempt to stop his wife from drinking, divorced her and gained custody of the children.
 It did not work; Hagen's alcoholism only worsened, finally becoming so severe by 1968 that she was hospitalized and lapsed into a coma at UCLA Medical Center.
 She managed to survive the ordeal, and her daughter, Christine, said that after she emerged from the coma, Hagen never drank again.

 Unfortunately, another health problem arose: throat cancer.
 Patricia Neal wrote in her autobiography that Hagen went to Germany "'for laetrile, a supposed cure unavailable in the United States.
 But she was bubbly and bright and so much the way I remembered her from the old days.'"

 Death

-Hagen died, twenty-six days after her 54th birthday, of esophageal cancer on August 29, 1977, at the Motion Picture & Television Country House and Hospital, and was buried in Chapel of the Pines Crematory.
+Hagen died of esophageal cancer on August 29, 1977, at the Motion Picture & Television Country House and Hospital just 26 days after turning 54.

-Honours
+Honors

 Hagen was nominated for a 1956 Emmy Award in the "Best actress (continuing performance)" category.
 She has a star on the Hollywood Walk of Fame at 1502 Vine Street for her contributions to television.